MathieuDeprez/ESP32_CoreDump_Arduino_1.0.6/README.md

 Reload the profile with the following command :
 > source ~/.profile

+Install python requirements:
+>python -m pip install --user -r $IDF_PATH/requirements.txt

 ## 4-libncurses5
 On Linux, you must install libncurses5 with the following command:
 >sudo apt-get install libncurses5

 # 8) Decode your coreDump
 1- Open a terminal in your project folder.
 2- To be sure that the path is loaded, you can reload it manually with:
 >source ~/.profile

 3- Decode the coreDump with this command:
->espcoredump.py info_corefile -c ./coreDump.txt -t b64 -rom-elf ./.pio/build/esp32dev/firmware.elf
+>espcoredump.py info_corefile -c ./coreDump.b64 -t b64 -rom-elf ./.pio/build/esp32dev/firmware.elf
 # 9) Understanding the output
 Here is an example output: